A thriving, helpful, and supportive community is a crucial part of here’s the thing.

-Here’s my policy: comments that are abusive, off-topic, unnecessarily mean-spirited or otherwise inappropriate will be deleted immediately, at my sole discretion.
-End of story.
+Here’s my general policy: comments that are abusive, off-topic, profane, unnecessarily mean-spirited or otherwise inappropriate will be deleted, at my sole discretion.

 A few more ground rules:

-- Thoughtful, concrete, and relevant comments are always encouraged, and I look forward to the discussion.
+- Thoughtful, concrete, and relevant comments are always encouraged.

 - Please stick to the topic.
 Comments that veer off into rants or flames that aren’t directly related to the topic at hand will be deleted.